GLA Be Tick AWARE Prevention Program

 Lyme Disease Prevention Curriculum Educational materials that can be implemented in the classroom, home, or other youth organization.

 These tools teach kids how to identify ticks, check for ticks, and about Lyme disease.

 AVOID areas where ticks live.
 Ticks thrive in wood piles, long grass, leaf piles, and beach grass.

 WEAR light-colored clothing: long pants, sleeves, socks, and closed-toe shoes.

-APPLY EPS-approved tick repellent (such as DEET or picaridin) and insecticide (such as permethrin) to skin, clothing, and shoes as directed.
+APPLY EPA-approved tick repellent (such as DEET or picaridin) to skin and insecticide (such as permethrin) to clothing, and shoes as directed.